Why choose Bath

 - Help for students in earlier years with changing course or finding vacation work.

-- Job vacancies and a full programme of employer activities on campus.
+- Job vacancies and a full programme of employer events and activities.

 - Workshops and guidance for research postgrads throughout their programme and to help plan their career beyond.